 After you’ve cleaned and treated the paw, you’ll want to bandage it to keep the cut protected.
 Follow these steps to bandage the wound, and be sure to reapply the bandages daily.

-Place gauze squares over the wound — Place the squares of gauze directly over the cut.
-For small paw pads, you may need to fold the gauze squares in half.
+Place the squares of gauze directly over the cut.
+You may need to fold the gauze squares in half for small paw pads.

-Use the roll of gauze — While holding the gauze squares in place, start rolling the cling gauze from the wrist down over the gauze squares to the opposite side of the wrist.
-Roll the gauze like this back and forth a few times before you begin wrapping the gauze roll around the sides of the paw and wrist.
+While holding the gauze squares in place, start rolling the cling gauze from the wrist down over the gauze squares to the opposite side of the wrist.
+Roll the gauze back and forth a few times before you begin wrapping the gauze roll around the sides of the paw and wrist.
 Don’t wrap the gauze too tight.

 Helping the cut heal